alicekeller/alicekeller.github.io/_posts/2022-03-10-phenology.md

 What will a gradual earlier bud break date mean for the birds, insects, and other animals that rely on these plants and the timing of their fruits and leaves?
 While I don't know the answer now, this is a topic to keep a close eye on in the coming years!
 The science community may be able to anticipate these changes within ecosystems and start to prepare for them.

-Full code for this project can be found on my [my Github.](https://github.com/alicekeller/CO-phenology)
+Full code for this project can be found on [my Github.](https://github.com/alicekeller/CO-phenology)